The Saint's Magic Power Is Omnipotent: Season 1 (2021)

+Season 2 (2023)

 Reception

-Reviewing episode 1 of the anime, the reviewers at Anime News Network gave the series a mixed reviews, averaging 3 stars out of 5, criticizing the generic setting and rushed pace of the first episode, while praising the quality of the animation, and the potential for story development.
-The reviewers also noted that while the main character did not get much opportunity for character development in the first episode, her design as an older women in her twenties, instead of the more common teenage boy, is interesting.
+Reviewing Episode 1 of the first season, the reviewers at Anime News Network gave the series a mixed review, averaging 3 stars out of 5, criticizing the generic setting and rushed pace of the first episode, while praising the quality of the animation, and the potential for story development.
+The reviewers also noted that while the main character did not get much opportunity for character development in the first episode, her design as an older woman in her twenties, instead of the more common teenage boy, is interesting.